-The Foundation has adopted the provisions of the Accounting for Uncertainty in Income Taxes Topic of the FASB Accounting Standards Codification.
-The implementation of this Topic had no impact on the combined statement of financial position or statement of activities.
+The Foundation follows the provisions of the Accounting for Uncertainty in Income Taxes Topic of the FASB Accounting Standards Codification.
 All tax returns have been appropriately filed by the Foundation.
 The Foundation recognizes interest and penalties, if any, related to unrecognized tax benefits in income tax expense.
 The Foundation's tax filings are subject to audit by various taxing authorities.
-The Foundation's open audit periods are 2007 through 2010.
-Management evaluated the Foundation's tax position and concluded that the Foundation has taken no uncertain tax positions that require adjustment to the financial statements to comply with the provisions of this guidance.
+The Foundation's federal tax returns for 2008, 2009 and 2010 are subject to examination by the IRS, generally for three years after they were filed.
+As of December 31, 2011, management evaluated the Foundation's tax position and concluded that the Foundation has taken no uncertain tax positions that require adjustment to the financial statements to comply with the provisions of this guidance.